 Cognitive linguistics has had from its very inception as its buzzwords conceptual metaphors and metonymies, image schemas and blending.
 These signposts gave rise to new topics and methodologies which are gradually pushing conceptual metaphors and metonymies out of the limelight opening the stage for vigorous research into how conceptual metaphors and metonymies interact and motivate grammatical structures, discourse types, communication processes, and overall structuring of human knowledge and behaviour.

 FTL5 invites contributions from various theoretical and applied perspectives (e.g. cognitive linguistics, cognitive science, neuroscience, psychology, cognitive semiotics, cognitive poetics, cognitive anthropology and philosophy of mind), and methodologies (e.g. corpus studies, experimental techniques, synchronic and diachronic analyses, critical discourse analysis, sociovariational analysis, cross-linguistic and cross-cultural comparison, translation, etc.) on issues relating to the cognition-figurativity-language nexus.
-Suggested topics include (but are not restricted to):

-- figuration from body, culture and society;
+- figuration from body, culture, society;

 - figuration and ideology;

-- figuration and rhetoric, persuasion and manipulation;
+- figuration, rhetoric and manipulation;

 - figuration, creativity and blending;

 - figuration and cognitive development;

 - humour, irony, sarcasm;